atomicobject/odo/README.md

 odo atomically updates a count in a file, which will be created if not present.
-The count is text-formatted (e.g. "00012345\n"), and will be accurately incremented or reset the counter even if multiple processes are attempting to change the counter at the same time.
+The count is text-formatted (e.g. "00012345\n"), and will be accurately incremented or reset even when multiple processes attempt to change the counter at the same time.
 (It uses memory mapping and atomic compare-and-swap operations to eliminate race conditions.)

 ## Use cases